 - Articulate how findings from your research will help build, test, or increase understanding of a specific program, policy, or practice to reduce the specific inequality that you have identified.

 - Proposals must reflect a mastery of relevant theory and empirical findings, and clearly state the theoretical and empirical contributions they will make to the existing research base.

 - Projects may focus on either generating or testing theory, depending on the state of knowledge about a topic.

-- Although we do not expect that any one project will or should impact policy or practice, all proposals should discuss how the findings will be relevant to policy or practice.
+- Although we do not expect that any one project will or should impact policy or practice on its own, all proposals should discuss how the findings will be relevant to policy or practice.

 - Projects should employ rigorous methods that are commensurate with the proposal’s goals.
 The Foundation welcomes quantitative, qualitative, and mixed-methods projects.